 These imaginative leaps, unencumbered by fact or familiarity, sometimes work in the book's favor.
 A senator's anti-trust investigation is quickly quashed after authorities find “a hundred weird searches” on her home computer—bringing to mind a gnawing fear familiar to any Google user.
 (That incident, too, echoes Zuckerberg’s refrain that companies are the new countries.)

 Too frequently, though, Eggers’ basic misapprehensions of the motivations and logistics of Silicon Valley mean he misses or ignores issues ripe for satirization.
 Take for example the real-world limitations of what technology can improve.
-With the Circle's sinister attempt to takeover government functions—which to AARP, in its review, "doesn’t seem far-fetched"—Eggers is worried about "totalitarian" overreach and "infocommunism."
+With the Circle's sinister attempt to takeover government functions—which the AARP says "doesn’t seem far-fetched"—Eggers is worried about "totalitarian" overreach and "infocommunism."
 But that kind of social media doomsday is far-fetched, and often Silicon Valley’s hubris—take the recent Time magazine cover story about Google "solving death"—is as dangerous as its lack of limits.

 Of course, hashing out contemporary concerns is not the project of science fiction—and would give The Circle a very short shelf-life.
 Eggers smartly avoids buzzwords like “big data” or “self-quantification,” even though he explores those topics.
 But he’s nonetheless been crowned the new Upton Sinclair, courtesy Wall Street Journal business editor Dennis K. Berman.
 Meanwhile, New York Times Magazine editor-in-chief Hugo Lindgren elevated The Circle to Saunders-level fanfare by both placing it on the cover and praising the novel’s “bracing details that feel all too real.”
 Any new book by a vaunted best-selling author like Eggers is going to get attention.
 But the message here is clear: This is the critique that matters.